-The style and value of the capacitors used with the LTC4162 determine important parameters, such as regulator control loop stability and input voltage ripple.
-Because the LTC4162 uses a step-down switching power supply from V{OUT} to BATSENS+, its input current waveform contains very high frequency components.
-It is imperative that low equivalent series resistance (ESR) multilayer ceramic capacitors be used to bypass V{OUT} .
+Choosing the $V{OUT},\,BATSENS+,\,INTV{CC}$ and VCC2P5 Bypass Capacitors series resistance (ESR) multilayer ceramic capacitors be used to bypass $V{OUT}$ .
 Tantalum and aluminum capacitors will not work because of their high ESR and ESL.
-The value of the total capacitance on V{OUT} directly controls the amount of input ripple for a given load current.
+The value of the total capacitance on $V{OUT}$ directly controls the amount of input ripple for a given load current.
 Increasing the size of this capacitor will reduce the input ripple.
-The LTC4162 has been designed with V{OUT} and PGND as two corner pin groups so there is ample room to fit an appropriate bypass capacitor.
-The need for low impedance capacitance directly adjacent to the V{OUT} and PGND pins cannot be overemphasized.
+The LTC4162 has been designed with $V{OUT}$ and PGND as two corner pin groups so there is ample room to fit an appropriate bypass capacitor.
+The need for low impedance capacitance directly adjacent to the $V{OUT}$ and PGND pins cannot be overemphasized.
 PCB distance of only a few millimeters will introduce nano-Henrys of inductance and compromise the high frequency "hot-loop" (See Printed Circuit Board Layout Considerations).